Lohith600/BUDGETMANAGEMENT/README.md

 # BUDGETMANAGEMENT
-This is the project of budget management using python hello worldarw
+This is the project of budget management made using python